mboyea/mboyea/README.md

 - **MDC (Markdown Converter)** is a piece of software I use to convert my Markdown notes into PDF documents.

   See the source code at [github.com/mboyea/mdc](https://github.com/mboyea/mdc)
+- **Sometimes I take contracts** and build websites for small businesses.
+  These projects are typically closed source and I don't advertise them.

 ## 🛠 Tech & Tools